aws-samples/cdk-eks-blueprints-patterns/docs/patterns/pipeline-multi-env-gitops.md

 ## Prerequisites

-1. Fork this repository to your account
+1. Fork this repository to your GitHub organisation/user
-2. Update the [`cdk.json`](../../cdk.json) file to point to the [main-pipeline-multi-env-gitops](../../bin/main-pipeline-multi-env-gitops.ts) according to the instructions above.
-Commit and push your changes.
-3. `github-ssh-key` - must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url`.
+2. `github-ssh-key` - must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url`.
 This will be used by ArgoCD addon to authenticate against ay GitHub repository (private or public).
 The secret is expected to be defined in the region where the pipeline will be deployed to.
 For more information on SSH credentials setup see [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#secrets-support).

-4. `github-token` secret must be stored in AWS Secrets Manager for the GitHub pipeline.
+3. `github-token` secret must be stored in AWS Secrets Manager for the GitHub pipeline.
 For more information on how to set it up, please refer to the [docs](https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html).
 The GitHub Personal Access Token should have these scopes:
    1. *repo* - to read the repository
    2. *admin:repo_hook* - if you plan to use webhooks (enabled by default)
-5. Create the relevant users that will be used by the different teams
+4. Create the relevant users that will be used by the different teams

     ```bash
     aws iam create-user --user-name frontend-user